ArcticSnow/TopoPyScale/doc/docs/03_configurationFile.md

 ## File `csv` format for a list of points

-The list of points is a comma-separated value file which must contain at least the fields `x,y`.
+The list of points is a comma-separated value file (`.csv`) which must contain at least the fields `x,y`.
 All other columns will be loaded into a dataframe and can be used for further analysis (but won't be required by TopoPyScale).

 An example of a list of points: